silverd/laravel-sortable/README.md

 The package also provides a query scope to fetch all the records in the right order.

-Spatie is a webdesign agency in Antwerp, Belgium.
+Silverd is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Support us